What Does Criminal Defense Mean in Columbia Heights?

 Many private attorneys were once public defenders or prosecutors.
 It is not uncommon for these public servants to eventually enter private life and pursue a career on their own.
 This means many private defense attorneys have a wealth of experience they can rely on.
 Even attorneys who have spent their entire career with private firms can offer the skill and experience you deserve.
 Every attorney is different, which makes it important for you to weigh your options carefully when selecting legal counsel.

 Although you are entitled to an attorney, most judges will allow a defendant to represent themselves during the course of a criminal prosecution.
 It might surprise you to know that a defendant is not entitled to serve as their own attorney.
 If the court determines it is not in the best interest of justice for a person to represent themselves, they may require them to use a court-appointed attorney.
 In some cases, the court may appoint an attorney to advise the defendant while they represent themselves.

 There are serious risks associated with representing yourself.
 Taking on the challenges of a criminal trial on your own will put you at a disadvantage compared to an experienced prosecutor.
 In some instances, a simple mistake could be the difference between an acquittal and a conviction.

 Talk to a Defense Attorney

-If you are unsure of how a defense attorney could benefit your case, the good news is that you could ask them directly, What does criminal defense mean?
+If you are unsure of how a defense attorney could benefit your case, the good news is that you could ask them directly, What does criminal defense mean in Columbia Heights?
 Most criminal defense attorneys offer a free consultation and can review your arrest with you in person.
 As a cornerstone of the justice system, a defense attorney can help ensure your rights are protected and you are given your opportunity to be heard.
 To discuss your defense options going forward, contact the attorneys of Gerald Miller as soon as possible.